Introduction

 Land Survey

-As part of responsible forest management, we are planning a land survey to get a baseline of the current flora and fauna.
-The survey findings help set the parameters for how best to protect and preserve the land as part of Phase 1 of our strategic plan.
+As part of responsible forest management, we conducted a land survey to get a baseline of the current flora and fauna.
+The survey findings has helped set the parameters for how best to protect and preserve the land as part of Phase 1 of our strategic plan.